Guidelines for Journal Authors

 Writing for a broad audience

-Because the Australian Review of Public Affairs aims
+Because the Australian Review of Public Affairs aims to

-to reach a wide audience, the Editors emphasise strong, clear writing.
+reach a wide audience, the Editors emphasise strong, clear writing.

 Like the Editors of Political Studies,

-We favour the application of a strict ‘need to know’ criterion,
+We favour the application of a strict ‘need to know’

-is that they will need to know in order to assess the key message
+it is that they will need to know in order to assess the key message

 of their paper.
 Once this question has been answered, it should